How Email Marketer Becomes a Trusted Sender

 Feedback loop | When recipients mark emails as “not spam,” the provider’s spam filters learn and trust that sender. |

-Being designated as a safe sender can help ensure better email deliverability, as emails from such senders are less likely to be filtered as spam or end up in spam folders.
-That said, messages identified as malware or phishing get quarantined regardless of safe sender settings.
+Being designated as a safe sender ensures better email deliverability, as messages from such senders are less likely to end up in spam folders.
+That said, messages with malware and phishing emails get quarantined regardless of safe sender settings.

-In the case of a regular email, recipients have to manually mark someone as a trusted sender to receive emails without issues.
+Email users get the final say on whether an email sender is trusted or not.
+Recipients have to manually mark someone as a trusted sender to receive their emails without issues.

-For personal email users, email clients like Microsoft Outlook or Gmail allow you to create a safe senders list or a “whitelist.”
-This is a list of email addresses or domains that you designate as safe.
-Emails from these senders will bypass your spam filter and be delivered directly to your inbox.
+A safe sender list is a list of email addresses or email domains they can designate as safe.
+Emails from these senders will bypass the spam filter and reach the inbox.

-In the early days of spam, there were clunky security measures in place to fight spam that were causing more harm than good.
-The concept of trusted senders arose as a solution to these issues.
+In the early days of spam, clunky security measures were causing more harm than good.
+The concept of an email safe sender list arose as a solution to these issues.

 - Early spam filters relied heavily on content analysis and simple rules, which misidentified legitimate emails as spam.
-This was doubly true for emails that contained certain keywords or formatting used by spammers.
+This was doubly true for emails containing certain keywords or using common spammer formats.

 - False positives caused individuals and businesses to miss out on opportunities, as important emails from colleagues or clients were incorrectly blocked.